gravis-imaging/gravis/docs/usage/submitting-cases/from-yarra.md

+# From YarraServer

-To transfer cases from Yarra, configure a mode to use the `SFTPTransfer` module.
+To transfer cases from a YarraServer, configure a mode to use the `SFTPTransfer` module.

 The value of `case_type` in `gravis_settings` will determine how the case will be processed.